ifwe/bruce/doc/build_install.md

 cd ../../..
 ```

+In the case of CentOS 6, remember to use the `--import_path` option with the
-The newly built library files and client program are now located in
+`build` command.
+The newly built library files and client program are now
-`out/release/bruce/client`.
+located in `out/release/bruce/client`.
 If installing them manually, rename
 `libbruce_client.so` to `libbruce_client.so.0` when copying it to your system's
 library directory (`/usr/lib64` on CentOS/RedHat, or `/usr/lib` on Ubuntu), and
 remember to run `/sbin/ldconfig` afterwards.
 Also remember to install the